MattTheRed/mavrck/README.md

 =============
 -Please build a basic marketplace with two web pages using AngularJS, Bootstrap, and HTML5/CSS3.
 The required pages include:
 X -- (1) login page
--- (2) product page.
+X -- (2) product page.
 You should build the marketplace so that it may accept a RESTful API endpoint, that has hard a coded /products route that you design.
 -- It should also be responsive to mobile browsers.
 -Login Page requirements:
 X -- Form with input fields for a username, password and login button.